Stargazing in Maine: Where & when to go

 When should I go?
 Plan to stargaze on a clear or near-clear night at least an hour or two after sunset, once the light has completely disappeared.
 And as a bright moon can interfere with seeing the full array of other celestial bodies, go when there’s a new moon, before moonrise or after moonset.
 You can check specifics at timeanddate.com/moon.
 For a calendar of 2023 skywatching at its most spectacular, including meteor showers, lunar eclipses and supermoons, this celestial calendar for a complete rundown.

 Paddling under the Milky Way on Oak Pond in Skowhegan, Maine.
-Photos: John Meader
+Photos: John Meader, Co-founder of Dark Sky Maine

 Stargazing in the great outdoors